kojix2/ruby-minimap2/README.md

 Please feel free to report [bugs](https://github.com/kojix2/ruby-minimap2/issues) and [pull requests](https://github.com/kojix2/ruby-minimap2/pulls)!

 Many OSS projects become abandoned because only the founder has commit rights to the original repository.
-If you need commit rights to my repository or want to get admin rights and take over the project, please feel free to contact me @kojix2.
+If you need commit rights to ruby-minimap2 repository or want to get admin rights and take over the project, please feel free to contact me @kojix2.

 ## License